This page is based mainly on information from Derek Bal, Malia Pugh and Pomai T.

 Other web pages on Paiute

-A short description of Paiute was published in 2002 in the United Poker Forum.
+Archive copy of a short description of Paiute published in 2002 in the United Poker Forum.